 Mount Fuji is the tallest mountain in Japan and one of the “Three Holy Mountains”.
 It is an iconic symbol of the country and is named after the Buddhist fire goddess Fuchi.

-Mt Fuji is a beautiful cone-shaped mountain located to the west of Tokyo in a national park.
+Mt Fuji is a beautiful cone-shaped mountain in a national park west of Tokyo.
 Every year, thousands of Japanese pilgrims climb the mountain throughout the night to reach the summit at dawn.
 Just to witness the magnificent sunrise from the mountain’s summit.

 2. Japaneses Tattoo – Kusakabe Kimbei